 #12 – Stay if you can

 Using IRC is a matter of give and take.
-At the beginning you will surely you'll have questions over questions.
+At the beginning you will surely have more questions than answers.
 Just ask them and be grateful if you get attention and replies.
-Others do not expect more than a "Thank you." for their help.
+Others do not expect more than a “Thank you.” for their help.

 If you can, please consider staying online in the channel.
 The more knowledge you gain the more you can help other people.
 And you probably get to know people you like to hang out with – even if it’s just virtually.

 #13 – Answer the questions that you get asked?

 It may sometimes be hard to follow all the conversation on IRC.
 But if people are trying to help you and need to ask you a few questions please answer them all.
 If you get asked three questions and only answer one or keep asking the same question time and again (showing that you don’t read what you get asked) you risk to be ignored.
 Show some initiative and stay focused.
 Then your problem will likely be fixed within a few minutes.